htihle/htihle.github.io/weirdml.md

 </div>

-A shape classification task where models must identify one of five shapes (circle, square, triangle, pentagon, star) from a set of 512 2D coordinates.
+A shape classification task ([task prompt](prompts/task_prompt_shapes_easy.md))where models must identify one of five shapes (circle, square, triangle, pentagon, star) from a set of 512 2D coordinates.
 Only some of the points make up the shape, the other points are noise.
 The shapes are always centered and have fixed orientation and size, making this the simpler variant of the shape recognition tasks.

 Here the model needs to come up with a way to encode the data that is invariant to permutations of the points.
 The distribution of points along the shape also varies greatly, so the model needs to combine information from many points to make a good prediction.